SpendNode Rating for BitPay

 | Google Pay | No | Standard |

 The bar has moved significantly.
-Coinbase now offers 4% BTC with FDIC insurance.
+Coinbase now offers up to 4% BTC with FDIC insurance.
 Gemini offers 4% category rewards with no annual fee.
-KAST now leans on a mix of points and $MOVE rewards across its free tier and premium tiers.
+KAST pays 1.5% USD cashback on the first $2,000/month at the free Standard tier (Premium adds 1% KAST Points up to $10K/mo, Luxe adds 2% Points up to $50K/mo).
 BitPay's merchant-specific model would need a complete overhaul to compete.

 | Feature | BitPay | Coinbase Card | Gemini Credit Card | Crypto.com Blue |